MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-cross-dock-items.md

 6. Print the put-away instruction for the remaining lines, and place the quantities of the receipt that need to be stored in the appropriate bins or in the appropriate area of the warehouse.
 Place the cross-dock items in the area or bin designated for them by warehouse policy.
 Sometimes, warehouse policy might require that you to just leave them in the receiving area.
 7. To register the cross-docked items as being put-away and available for picking, choose the **Register** action.

-## <a name="to-cross-dock-items-after-viewing-the-opportunities"></a>To cross-dock items after viewing the opportunities
+## To cross-dock items after viewing the opportunities
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Receipts**, and then choose the related link.
 2. Create a warehouse receipts for an item that has arrived and can perhaps be cross-docked.
 For more information, see [Receive Items](warehouse-how-receive-items.md).